Online Psychology Degrees: Comparing Top Programs

 Does the program accept transfer credits from other schools?

 Transfer credits are a great way to cut the total time and cost of an online psychology degree or certificate program.
-Not all programs accept transfer credits, though.
-So, if you have previously earned credits that may apply, it’s worth checking around to find a program that will accept them.
+However, not all programs accept transfer credits, so make sure the program that you’re interested in accepts them.

 Psychology Degree Tuition & Fees